sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 The text in this section may all be replaced, but the following three sections (1.1, 1.2, and 1.3) are required for OASIS publications.
 Section 1.1 (IPR Policy) must not be changed by the TC.
 Section 1.2 (Terminology) may be modified to include other terminology-related information used in this specification.
 Section 1.3 (Normative References) should be modified to include additional references, as needed.
 Section 1.4 (Non-Normative References) is not required, but should be modified to include additional references, as needed.

-Here is a customized command line which will generate HTML from this markdown file (named openc2-file.md):
+Here is a customized command line which will generate HTML from this markdown file (named prose/csaf-v2-editor-draft.md):

-pandoc -f gfm -t html openc2-file.md -c styles/markdown-styles-v1.7.3.css --toc --toc-depth=5 -s -o openc2-file.html --metadata title="Title of Specification Version 1.0"
+    $ pandoc -f gfm -t html prose/csaf-v2-editor-draft.md -c static/styles/markdown-styles-v1.7.3-patched.css \
+    --toc --toc-depth=4 -s -o csaf.html --metadata title="CSAF Common Vulnerability Reporting Framework Version 2.0"

 OASIS staff are currently using pandoc 2.6 from https://github.com/jgm/pandoc/releases/tag/2.6.

-This also requires the presence of a .css file containing the HTML styles (like styles/markdown-styles-v1.7.3.css).
+This also requires the presence of a .css file containing the HTML styles (like styles/markdown-styles-v1.7.3-patched.css).

+Fixes in the css (shall) address:
+* blockquotes shall maintain constant indentation
+* code blocks shall expose block rectangle (not per line width right margin) - still unpatched
+* Logo and title page shall not be within the table of content (manually removal required currently - maybe addressable by processor options or markup changes)

 Note this command generates a Table of Contents (TOC) in HTML which is located at the top of the HTML document, and which requires additional editing in order to be published in the expected OASIS style.
 This editing will be handled by OASIS staff during publication.
 A TC may use other ways to generate HTML from markdown, which may generate a TOC in a different way.